vipi-n/swe-101/hld/hld.md

 **Real-world:** Most systems use **both** — vertical for databases (hard to shard), horizontal for application servers (easy to replicate).

+Interview guidance:
+- Start with vertical scaling for early simplicity.
+- Move to horizontal scaling when throughput, availability, or team velocity demands it.
+- Mention state partitioning and operational complexity as the true scale-out cost.

 ---

 ## 8. Network Protocols — TCP, UDP, HTTP, WebSockets, gRPC